exakat/php-dictionary/dictionary/trailing-comma.ini.rst

 The trailing comma is the possibility to leave the last element of a list empty.
 This is for presentation reasons.
 In particular, VCS will be able to treat the last line just like any another previous line, with a final comma.
 This reduces de amount of diff.

-Trailing commas were introduced progressively in PHP.
-In PHP 7.2, in use statements; in PHP 7.3, in method calls; in PHP 8.0, in method declarations; in very old version, in array declarations.
+Trailing commas were introduced progressively.
+In version 7.2, in use statements; in version 7.3, in method calls; in version 8.0, in method declarations; in older versions, in array declarations.

 .. code-block:: php

    <?php

        $a = [1,
              2,
              3,
              // Adding a new element in this array only creates
              // a one line diff, when using the trailing comma ];

    ?>